dstucrypt/dstu-validator/README.md

 This daemon implements HTTP API for certificate verification and signature checks.

-Code written in C, uses OpenSSL (with dstu patch) and libre (http://www.creytiv.com/re.html).
+Code written in C, uses OpenSSL with DSTU support [0] and libre [1]

 CA
 --